Boyhood (2014 film): Development

-In May 2002, Linklater said that he would begin shooting an untitled film in his home city of Houston that summer.
+In May 2002, Richard Linklater said that he would begin shooting an untitled film in his home city of Houston that summer.
 He planned to assemble the cast and crew for a few weeks' filming annually for 12 years.
 He said: "I've long wanted to tell the story of a parent–child relationship that follows a boy from the first through the 12th grade and ends with him going off to college.
 But the dilemma is that kids change so much that it is impossible to cover that much ground.
 And I am totally ready to adapt the story to whatever he is going through."
 IFC, the film's distributor, committed to a film budget of US$200,000 per year, or $2.4 million over the 12-year shooting period.

 Casting

-Linklater hired the six-year-old Coltrane to play the boy.
+Linklater hired the six-year-old Ellar Coltrane to play the boy.
 The cast could not sign contracts for the film due to the De Havilland Law, which makes it illegal to contract someone for more than seven years of work.
-Linklater told Hawke that he would have to finish the film if Linklater died.
+Linklater told Ethan Hawke that he would have to finish the film if Linklater died.

 Filming and writing

 Boyhood began filming without a completed script.
 Linklater had prepared each character's basic plot points, and the ending—including the final shot—but otherwise wrote the script for the next year's filming after rewatching the previous year's footage, incorporating the changes he saw in each actor.
 All major actors participated in the writing process, contributing their life experiences; for example, Hawke's character is based on his and Linklater's fathers—both Texan insurance agents who divorced and remarried—and Arquette's character is based on her mother, who resumed her education later in life and became a psychotherapist.

 Despite the unconventional screenwriting process, Linklater stated that he had a general storyline in mind, and that the actors did not change the general direction of the story:

 People think I asked Ellar, "What did you do in school the other day?
 Let's make a scene about that!"
 That never happened.
 The time we spent together was me just gauging where he was at in his life—what his concerns were and what he was doing.
 Then I would think, maybe we could move the camping trip up, and we can do this or that.

 Scripts for certain scenes were sometimes finished the night prior to shooting.
 According to Hawke, the discussion about the possibility of additional Star Wars films is "the only honest-to-god improvised moment in the movie".
 The cast and crew gathered once or twice each year, on varying dates, to film for three or four days.
 The production team spent approximately two months in pre-production, and one month in post-production each year.
-When Arquette became the lead on the TV series Medium, she filmed her scenes over weekends.